 What better way to spend the day with your dad than to get outdoors?

-Consider a nifty, retractable hiking stick as an extra gift for your dad or other loved one.
-An added gift - suggest you all take a hike again - and soon.
+Consider a nifty, nordic hiking stick pair as an extra gift for your dad or other loved one, and to help burn extra calories.

 Water, Water Everywhere, But Not a Drop to Drink